 6. Do I need an operating agreement for my Oklahoma LLC?

 Although operating agreements are not required in Oklahoma, they are strongly advised.
-An operating agreement will assist protect your limited liability status, eliminate managerial and financial misunderstandings, and ensure that you, not state law, choose the rules that govern your corporation.
+An operating agreement will assist in protecting your limited liability status, eliminate managerial and financial misunderstandings, and ensure that you, not state law, choose the rules that govern your corporation.

 Yes, your LLC will need to file a tax return.
 The IRS considers a single-member LLC to be a sole proprietorship for tax purposes.
 Individual tax filing of earnings from an LLC is the responsibility of sole proprietors.